 - i.
-The Associate Vice President for Student Affairs or designee will investigate and hold a conduct meeting with students charged with violating the University policy regarding illegal drugs and/or drug paraphernalia.
+The Associate Vice President for Student Affairs or designee, in conjunction with University Safety, will investigate and hold a conduct meeting with students charged with violating the University policy regarding illegal drugs and/or drug paraphernalia.
 Sanctions considered regarding illegal use of drugs or distribution are listed below.
 The Associate Vice President for Student Affairs or designee will notify parents/guardians and/or coaches when appropriate and permitted by FERPA. - ii.
-The sanctions imposed takes into consideration factors such as the quantity of the illegal substances, previous offenses, intent to sell or manufacture, etc. The sanctions considered for a first offense involving small quantity of marijuana or paraphernalia may be a combination of the following: - 1.
+The sanctions imposed take into consideration factors such as the quantity of the illegal substances, previous offenses, intent to sell or manufacture, etc. The sanctions considered for a first offense involving a small quantity of marijuana or paraphernalia may be a combination of the following: - 1.
 Community Probation or Suspension from the University. - 2.
-Immediate Residence Hall Suspension (removal and/or denied access to any Residence Hall facility for a designated period of time without refund). - 3.
+Immediate Residence Hall Suspension (removal and/or denied access to any Residence Hall facility for a designated period without refund). - 3.
 Community Service (40 hours). - 4.
 Mandatory Drug Counseling. - 5.
 Parental and/or Coach Notification. - 6.
 Participation in an online course designed to assist students with marijuanarelated topics and healthy lifestyle choices.
 There is a fee associated with this course for which the student is responsible. - 7.
 Illegal Substance Use/Dependency Evaluation.
 Students using or found in possession of marijuana (excludes paraphernalia) may be required to be evaluated for drug use and dependency by an approved outside agency.
 Such evaluation will be at the student's expense and the student must agree to release the results of that evaluation to the designated University official.
 The student will be required to follow through on any treatment plan the evaluator deems appropriate.
 Failure to follow this agreement may result in suspension from the University.

 - iii.
-The sanction considered for a second offense of a small quantity of marijuana or paraphernalia is a two-semester suspension from Saint Leo University. - iv.
-The sanction considered for possession and/or use of any other illegal substances or large quantities of marijuana is an immediate two-semester suspension or permanent dismissal from Saint Leo University. - v.
-The sanction considered for intent and/or sale, manufacture, or distribution of any illegal substances is separation from Saint Leo University without the opportunity for readmission. - B. Education - i.
-Courses, programs, workshops, and training sessions developed and coordinated by various departments are presented throughout the academic year - ii.
-Student Affairs works cooperatively to provide information sessions throughout the academic year.
-Major University Campus events are sponsored during theme weeks (National Collegiate Drug Awareness Week, etc.). - C. Counseling - i.
+The sanctions likely considered for possession and/or use of any other illegal substances or large quantities of marijuana is an immediate two-semester suspension or permanent dismissal from Saint Leo University. - The sanctions likely considered for intent and/or sale, manufacture, or distribution of any illegal substances is separation from Saint Leo University without the opportunity for readmission. - B. Education i.
+C - Courses, programs, workshops, and training sessions developed and coordinated by various departments are presented throughout the academic year. - C. Counseling - i.
 Counseling Services provides confidential, personal, and group counseling.
 The office is staffed with licensed mental health counselors. - ii.
-Off University Campus referrals will be made on a request basis or if deemed appropriate.
+Off University Campus referrals will be made on a as needed basis or if deemed appropriate.
 These services are confidential and follow the ethical standards and guidelines of the American Counseling Association.

-In addition to sanctions that can attach for university policy violations related to drugs, the University, in accordance with the Higher Education Act (20 U.S.C.
+In addition to sanctions for university policy violations related to drugs, the University, in accordance with the Higher Education Act (20 U.S.C.
 1091- r), provides the following notice to all students regarding the possible impact of drug convictions on federal financial aid: